 Yearning to spend 3 days in Valencia and plan the perfect Valencia itinerary?

-Good, because I guarantee that you’re going to absolutely LOVE Spain’s third largest city; a charming, Mediterranean metropolis that sits along Spain’s mesmerizingly beautiful, east coast.
+Good, because I guarantee that you’re going to absolutely LOVE Spain’s third-largest city; a charming, Mediterranean metropolis that sits along Spain’s mesmerizingly beautiful, east coast.

 However, aside from the city’s alluring beauty:

-You’ll enjoy adding the world famous City of Arts and Sciences museum, as well as the La Lonja de la Seda (civic building)UNESCO world heritage site, to your Valencia itinerary.
+You’ll enjoy adding the world-famous City of Arts and Sciences museum, as well as the La Lonja de la Seda (civic building)UNESCO world heritage site, to your Valencia itinerary.

 Just be sure to relax, in between all that sightseeing, and savor some of the city’s delicious local foods, like paella and horchata, and exquisitely rich, red wines.